ibm-cloud-docs/blockchain/howto/ibp-console-build-network.md

 {{site.data.keyword.blockchainfull}} Platform is a blockchain-as-a-service offering that enables you to develop, deploy, and operate blockchain applications and networks.
 You can learn more about blockchain components and how they work together by visiting the [Blockchain component overview](/docs/services/blockchain/blockchain_component_overview.html#blockchain-component-overview).
 This tutorial is the first part in the [sample network tutorial series](/docs/services/blockchain/howto/ibp-console-build-network.html#ibp-console-build-network-sample-tutorial) and describes how to use the {{site.data.keyword.blockchainfull_notm}} Platform console that is deployed on {{site.data.keyword.cloud_notm}} to build a fully functional network on a single {{site.data.keyword.cloud_notm}} Kubernetes Service.
 {:shortdesc}

-If you have not already deployed the console to a Kubernetes cluster by using {{site.data.keyword.cloud_notm}} Kubernetes Service, see [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform 2.0](/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks).
+If you have not already deployed the console to a Kubernetes cluster by using {{site.data.keyword.cloud_notm}} Kubernetes Service, see [Getting started with {{site.data.keyword.blockchainfull_notm}} Platform free 2.0 beta](/docs/services/blockchain/howto/ibp-v2-deploy-iks.html#ibp-v2-deploy-iks).
 You can create a new Kubernetes cluster for the console deployment or use an existing one in your {{site.data.keyword.cloud_notm}} account.
 After you deploy the {{site.data.keyword.blockchainfull}} Platform to your Kubernetes cluster, you can launch the console to create and manage your blockchain components.

 Whether you deploy to a paid or free Kubernetes cluster, use the Kubernetes dashboard to pay close attention to the resources at your disposal when you choose to deploy nodes and create channels.
 It is your responsibility to manage your Kubernetes cluster and deploy additional resources if necessary.
 While components will successfully deploy to a free cluster, the more components you add, the slower your components will run.
 {: note}